-There are a few different types of therapy that work well for the treatment of substance use disorder.
+There are a few different types of therapy that work well as treatment for substance use disorders.
 One of the most effective forms of therapy is cognitive behavioral therapy (CBT).

-Today, many women suffer from substance use disorder.
-With the help of CBT for substance abuse, they can overcome their addiction.
+Today, many women need addiction treatment.
+With the help of CBT for substance abuse, they can overcome self-destructive drug use patterns.
 However, this transformation does not happen overnight.
 Regular and consistent therapy sessions help patients stay on the right track to make a full recovery.
 CBT has several phases and offers many benefits to the patients.

 When recovering addicts can talk about painful experiences in a safe environment, it can help them find ways to positively manage these emotions.
 Eventually, they are able to replace destructive habits with positive coping skills.

 Cognitive behavioral therapy consists of two main components in its treatment of alcohol and substance abuse.
 These components are functional analysis and skills training.

 This process in CBT involves identifying the causes and consequences of a particular behavior.
 In the functional analysis, the therapist and the client identify the circumstances, feelings, and thoughts that resulted from substance abuse or drinking.

 This process assists in determining the risks that are likely to cause a relapse.
 The therapist asks the patient questions to understand the negative beliefs or thoughts and then looks for better ways of managing difficult situations, thoughts, or emotions.

 Skills Training in Cognitive Behavioral Therapy for Addiction

 Large unexpected life changes such as divorce, grief, or trauma can be extremely challenging to manage in a healthy way.
 Some people turn to alcohol or substance abuse to cope.